🐾 SECOND DOG SPONSORED!

 Feb 19, 2026

-Six years and one day of the good life — and a legacy that keeps helping other dogs.
+Six years and one day of the good life — and a legacy that will help underdogs like him.